sd2001/Heroku-pyowm/README.md

 ```
 **Congrats you have just deployed your web-app successfully**

-Be careful and keep the Procfile and setup.sh as mentioned in the eroku Documentation.
+Be careful and keep the Procfile and setup.sh as mentioned in the heroku Documentation.

 https://devcenter.heroku.com/categories/reference